Quantum Gram-Schmidt Processes and Their Application to Efficient State Read-out for Quantum Algorithms

-In this Letter, we design an efficient state readout protocol that works for QML algorithms which involve a $r$-rank input matrix $A\in\mathbb{R}^{m\times n}$ stored in the quantum random access memory (QRAM), and the output state $|\bm{v}\>$ lies in the row space of $A$.
-Instead of obtaining coefficients $\{v_i\}$ by measuring the state $|\bm{v}\>=\sum_{i=1}^{n} v_i |i\>$ in the standard orthonormal basis $\{|i\>\}$, our key technical contribution is an efficient method to obtain the classical description $x_i$ in the complete basis spanned by the rows $\{{A}_{g(i)}\}_{i=1}^{r}$ of $A$, so that $|\bm{v}\>=\sum_{i=1}^{r} x_i |{A}_{g(i)}\>$.
-Our state readout protocol requires $\tilde{O}(\poly(r))$ copies of the output states and $\tilde{O}(\poly(r, \kappa^r))$ queries to input oracles, where $r$ is the rank of the input matrix and $\kappa=\sigma_{\max}(A)/\sigma_{\min}(A)$ is the condition number of the input matrix. {We remark that the low-rank matrix assumption is common in machine learning models \cite{kulis2006learning, yao2018large, udell2019big}.} Compared to previous QST methods which require at least $\tilde{O}(n)$ copies of pure states, our protocol is much more efficient given $r\ll n$ with small condition numbers, and more importantly, the complexity does not depend on the system dimension.
-Finally, combining our readout protocol with quantum SVD or quantum linear system solver yields an end-to-end complexity that takes $\tilde{O}(\poly(r,\kappa^r,\log(mn)))$ queries to input oracles.
+In this work, we design an efficient state read-out protocol that works for QML algorithms which involve a $r$-rank input matrix $A\in\mathbb{R}^{m\times d}$ stored in the quantum random access memory (QRAM), and the output state $|\bm{v}\>$ lies in the row space of $A$.
+Instead of obtaining coefficients $\{v_i\}$ by measuring the state $|\bm{v}\>=\sum_{i=1}^{n} v_i |i\>$ in the standard orthonormal basis $\{|i\>\}$, our key technical contribution is an efficient method to obtain the classical description $x_i$ in the complete basis spanned by the rows $\{{A}_{g(i)}\}_{i=1}^{r}$ of $A$, so that $|\bm{v}\>=\sum_{i=1}^{r} x_i |{A}_{g(i)}\>$, {where the mapping $g(i):[r] \rightarrow [m]$ denotes the indices of rows selected as the basis.} Our state read-out protocol requires $\tilde{O}(\poly(r))$ copies of the output states and $\tilde{O}(\poly(r, \kappa^r))$ queries to input oracles, where $r$ is the rank of the input matrix and $\kappa=\sigma_{\max}(A)/\sigma_{\min}(A)$ is the condition number of the input matrix. {We remark that the low-rank matrix assumption is common in machine learning models \cite{kulis2006learning, yao2018large, udell2019big}.} Compared to previous QST methods which require at least ${O}(d\epsilon^{-2})$ copies of pure states, our protocol is much more efficient given $r\ll n$ with small condition numbers, and more importantly, the complexity does not depend on the system dimension.
+Finally, combining our read-out protocol with quantum SVD or quantum linear system solver yields an end-to-end complexity that takes $\tilde{O}(\poly(r,\kappa^r,\log(md)))$ queries to input oracles.